Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/entries/drivetrain-2/build.typ

         - Gathered 28 hole long C-channels
           - *Reason:* They will serve as the chassis base
         - Attached the wheels to the gears with a 3/8 inch spacers
-        - Spaced out the wheels onto their screw joints using the spacing from [Page of CAD]
+        - Spaced out the wheels onto their screw joints using the spacing from sheet 5 of the Drivetrain \#2 CAD
         - Attached the motors to their axles and then attached them to the motor
         - Close the drive half tightly from the screw joint ],